foxymadeit/did-refugees-crime/README.md

 - The main conclusion does **not depend** on the chosen cutoff
 - Treatment assignment is **not artificially creating** the DID effect
 - Results are **robust to threshold choice**

 ---

+### 7. Event-study analysis shows no dynamic causal effect

+Event-study coefficients:

+- are consistently negative in pre-treatment years but remain **stable over time**, indicating no deviation trends before 2015
+- stay at a similar negative level after 2015, showing **no change in the pattern following the refugee inflow**
+- confidence intervals remain fully below zero, reflecting a **baseline level difference** between treated and control regions
+- reveal **no structural break around the treatment year**

+Overall, the event-study pattern supports the DiD findings:
+although treated regions have a lower baseline crime rate, the **trend does not shift after 2015**, implying **no dynamic causal impact** of refugee inflow on crime.

+---